At our first NHS Youth Forum residential in 2014 we pinpointed the fact that health care rights were not often explained to young people.

 We’re incredibly pleased the NHS Youth Forum was able to address these three areas and we have developed a set of posters and a leaflet about these issues which you will be able to see at Expo 2015.

 We hope the information is clear and in language that is accessible to other young people so they can be aware of their rights and responsibilities.
-There is an audio and an easy read version of the information too.

 We firmly believe that by promoting young people’s rights it empowers us to take ownership and responsibility for our health and care.
 As young people we can proactively seek out the best services to treat us, and become more confident in talking to healthcare professionals, helping professionals to do their job better and improve outcomes and experience.